AndrewFischer/MaxDC/README.md

 Optional parts RS1, RS2, CS1 and CS2 form snubbers.
 See [snubber.pdf](Datasheets/snubber.pdf) in the Datasheets folder for details on selecting values.

 **This project is untested.**<br>
-:Warning: 240Volts AC is present on this board.
+:warning: 240Volts AC is present on this board.
 Unqualified persons should not attempt to build this project.

 ### License
 [cc-by-nc 4.0](LICENSE.md)